magnolia-community/react-area51-alpha/README.md

 Any code changes you make to react-app (and the libraries) must be deployed to the Magnolia instance, in order to be available in the Pages app.
 Deploy the app to Magnolia by running:
 `npm run build`

+**Test:**
+Run the Jest-based automatic tests for the magnolia-react-area51 package by running `npm run test`.

+Run the Jest-based snapshot test for the mag-aliens-demo project by running `npm test`.

 # How to Use Area51 in your React project (When we're out of Alpha! :telescope:)